0cfernandes00/Project2-Stream-Compaction/README.md

 2) Perform a prefix sum of the input array into the bool array
 3) The resulting scan (from step 2) will tell which index to scatter the input array to

+The primary performance hit for this implementation was Memory I/O, multiple reads and writes were most impactful as well as multiple passes over the data.
+Smaller arrays size made this implementation look fast since there was little computation overhead compared to their parallel counterparts.

 ### Naive
 Pseudocode from [GPU Gems 3 Chapter 39 (Section 39.2.1)](https://developer.nvidia.com/gpugems/gpugems3/part-vi-gpu-computing/chapter-39-parallel-prefix-sum-scan-cuda)